|

 The

-wealth of fighting manuals currently being studied by many in the
+wealth of fighting manuals currently being studied

-historical fencing community is only the tip of a very large iceberg.
+the tip of a very large iceberg.
+We have only

-We have only just begun to scratch the
+just begun to scratch the surface in examining the

-surface in examining the profusion of material now coming to light.
+profusion of material now coming to light.
+Avoiding

-Avoiding misinterpretation and error in our study is a continual
+misinterpretation and error in our study is a continual

 challenge.
-While the Internet is frequently awash with inaccurate
+While the Internet is frequently awash

-enthusiasts and amateur researchers of Medieval and Renaissance
+community of serious enthusiasts and amateur researchers

-fighting arts has long been in need of reputable sources of
+been in need of reputable sources of guidance.

 In the effort to bring a higher degree of integrity,